hungzin311/Facial_Emotion_Recogniton/README.md

 ## Set up Enviroment for UI

-You need to install library in files "ui.py", "model.py" and "model2.py" by command examples:
+You need to install libraries in files "ui.py", "model.py" and "model2.py" by command examples:
 ```
 pip install torch
 ```